-It seems that in the past few years, people have become increasingly comfortable with calling themselves socialists.
+It seems that in the past few years people are increasingly comfortable calling themselves socialists.
 But the truth is, despite younger people being more progressive than older generations, there aren’t that many people advocating for a socialist society.
-While our generation is pretty critical of the system we live in now, people who call themselves socialists often advocate for social democratic policies, like those in Scandavian countries.
+While our generation is pretty critical of the system we live in now, people who call themselves socialists often advocate for social democratic policies, like those in Scandinavian countries.
 Why do we use terms like democratic socialism to describe policies that work within a framework of capitalism?
 Probably because it’s a mistake that politicians make too.

 It isn’t surprising how popular Bernie Sanders and Alexandria Ocasio-Cortez are among college students.
-They appeal to people who see deep, systemic problems in our society and think that it necessitates some sort of radical change.
+They appeal to people who see deep, systemic problems in our society and think that it necessitates some sort of radical action.
 This characterizes the political views of many college students pretty well.
-But I think we need to be careful not to make the same mistakes as Bernie Sanders, as we want conservatives and moderates to see what progressive positions would mean for the country.
+But I think we need to be careful not to make the same mistakes as Bernie Sanders.
+We want moderates and conservatives to actually see what progressive positions would mean for the country.

 Bernie Sanders ran on a social democratic platform but called himself a democratic socialist.
 Popular progressives who endorsed him — like AOC and Ilhan Omar— advocate for social democratic policy as well.
-Free higher education, universal healthcare, and taxes to curb income inequality are part of this social democratic platform; nationalizing most major industries are not.
-These are policies that modify capitalism, seek to increase people’s standards of living and make our system fairer for all.
+Free higher education, universal healthcare, and taxes to curb income inequality are part of this social democratic platform, while nationalizing most major industries is not.
+These are policies that modify capitalism, seek to increase people’s standards of living, and make our system fairer for all.

 However, calling these progressive policies “socialist” is how Republicans have historically discredited greater government involvement in the economy, including action that could lift millions of Americans out of poverty.
 I believe that by sticking to the democratic socialist label, Bernie Sanders hurt his chances with older and more moderate voters that he needed to win over.
 We know that a lot of voters are not very concerned with actual policy, and this is why rhetoric and perception are so important.